traebracy/Calculator/README.md

 # Calculator

-A simple calculator I programmed using C++.
+Simple calculator using C++, and some of the concepts I learned within Codedex.